kiba/Writings/for_science/chp10_wine_and_dine.md

 Tomorrow, there will be a reckoning with the dorm mother of the Academy.
 Her friend likely won't approve of her action to kill off the committee.

 The captain brushed away that concern.
-It was either them, or her cadre of confidants and friends.
+Sooner or later, it was either them, or her cadre of confidants and friends.

-There were other concerns, such as convincing the two dutchmen to assist the Sidonians with their mission, and looking through the old records for setting up an infantry branch, among other things.
-The Sidonians had forgotten a lot over the span of thousand of years, but that was more a function of skills and knowledge in a living population.
-Unfortunately, it was not necessarily easy to build up a proper military organization from records.
+There were other concerns, such as convincing the two washedup dutchmen to assist the Sidonians with their mission, and looking through the old records for setting up an infantry branch.
+The Sidonians had forgotten a lot over the span of thousand of years, but that was more a function of skills and knowledge in a living population rather than the total disappearance of knowledge.
+Unfortunately, it wouldn't be easy to build up a proper military organization from records alone.

-The ability to travel across realities had opened up new vista of opportunities for Sidonia, but she didn't necessarily expect that it will be a cakewalk.
+The ability to travel across realities had opened up new vista of opportunities for Sidonia, but it would be wrong to assume that it will be a cakewalk.

 It pays to be prepared.